jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-We lost because we told ourselves we lost.
+A day of worry is more exhausting than a day of work.
-- Leo Tolstoy
+- John Lubbock

-Updated on: [12/26/2022]
+Updated on: [12/27/2022]
 <!-- #quoteEnd -->
 </pre>